- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Attention deficit hyperactivity disorder and emetophobia may result in similar disordered eating habits, but it may also be possible to examine the symptoms of these maladies through dietary therapy.

-Several types of diet have been proposed to help understand the types of foods that can make these conditions worse—or better.
+Several diets have been proposed to help understand the types of foods that can make these conditions worse or better.

 Some strategies include eliminating problematic foods, including sugary foods and those with food additives, which may make ADHD symptoms worse, as well as focusing on healthy dietary changes that bring on a more balanced diet.

-Still, it’s important to note that while these nutrition intervention strategies seem promising, they are based on limited data from clinical trials.
+Still, while these nutrition intervention strategies seem promising, they are based on limited data from clinical trials.

 Elimination Diets

-An elimination diet, also called the few foods diet, involves the adoption of a very limited diet, for a short period of time.
-The idea is to get an idea of how certain foods may be affecting certain health issues.
-(Someone’s sugar intake, for example, may lead to worsening ADHD symptoms.)
+An elimination diet, also known as the few-foods diet, involves adopting a very limited diet for a short period of time.
+The goal is to understand how certain foods may affect certain health issues.
+(For example, a person’s sugar intake may lead to worsening ADHD symptoms.)

-Foods are slowly and thoughtfully re-introduced over certain periods of time, to test out someone’s mental and physical reactions to these dietary changes.
+Foods are slowly and thoughtfully reintroduced over certain periods of time to test people’s mental and physical reactions to these dietary changes.
 Once potential links have been identified, day-to-day dietary patterns can be adjusted accordingly.

-The few foods diet was developed by doctors to identify food allergies in patients, but the method has since been expanded to help diagnose various diseases and disorders.
-Regardless, these programs should always be done with the supervision of a doctor or registered dietician.
+Doctors developed the few-food diet to identify food allergies in patients.
+The method has since been expanded to help diagnose various diseases and disorders.
+Regardless, these programs should always be conducted under the supervision of a doctor or registered dietitian.

 The Feingold Diet

-The program is a type of elimination diet for attention deficit hyperactive children, recommending the elimination of foods containing artificial additives, including flavorings, food coloring, artificial sweeteners, preservatives, and certain salicylates, which are naturally-occurring compounds in fruits and vegetables.
+The program is a type of elimination diet for attention-deficit hyperactive children.
+It recommends eliminating foods containing artificial additives, including flavorings, food coloring, artificial sweeteners, preservatives, and certain salicylates, which are naturally occurring compounds in fruits and vegetables.

-The Feingold Diet has been met with skepticism over the years, as it’s only undergone a limited number of clinical trials, which had small sample sizes.
-However, a pair of studies—conducted in 2004 and 2007—have shed more light on the technique’s potential effects, showing positive results connected to hyperactive behaviors and the removal of certain food dyes, sweeteners, and preservatives.
-[8, 9]
+The Feingold Diet has been met with skepticism over the years, as it’s only undergone a limited number of clinical trials with small sample sizes.
+However, two studies—conducted in 2004 and 2007—have shed more light on the technique’s potential effects, showing positive results connected to hyperactive behaviors and removing certain food dyes, sweeteners, and preservatives.8,9

 Nutrition to Improve ADHD Symptoms and Emetophobia

-While certain diets may be helpful for identifying foods or substances that worsen ADHD symptoms or cases of emetophobia, certain nutritional changes may help someone more proactively manage or even eliminate some symptoms.
+While specific diets may be helpful for identifying foods or substances that worsen ADHD symptoms or cases of emetophobia, certain nutritional changes may help someone more proactively manage or even eliminate some symptoms.

 That’s because attention deficit hyperactivity disorder—and the emetophobia that may come with it—has been linked to certain chemical imbalances in the brain, which can sometimes be corrected with nutritional supplements or diets higher in certain substances.